build-on-aws/content/posts/cloud-account-cost-fundamentals/index.md

 Choosing the right email address is important.
 AWS sends important information about your account and bills to this email address.
 If you set the additional alerts mentioned in this blog, you can be always aware of your cloud spend.

+> If you are thinking of setting up multiple AWS accounts using [AWS Organizations](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_introduction.html?sc_channel=el&sc_campaign=costwave&sc_content=cloud-account-fundamentals&sc_geo=mult&sc_country=mult&sc_outcome=acq), you can use what is known as "plus addressing" or "subaddressing".
+This is where you add in a `+` and another string to your email, e.g. `my-email+dev-account@example.com`.
+This has the benefit of allowing multiple "unique" email addresses for setting up AWS account, and centralizing your mails from AWS to a single mail box.
+Any mail with the `+something` will deliver to the same mail box as the one without it.
+For a quick overview on setting up and managing multiple AWS accounts with Organizations, have a look at this post on hot to [Manage Security and Costs Across the Enterprise With AWS Organizations](/tutorials/practical-cloud-guide/manage-security-and-costs-across-the-enterprise-with-aws-organizations).

 ### 1.2 Do you need single or multiple AWS Accounts?

 Typically, a single account suffice the individual needs.